This Blueberry Shortcake Cake is the perfect light dessert for summer. Layers of vanilla cake, whipped cream, blueberry sauce, and fresh blueberries.

 Summer is officially in full swing, though you’d never know it if you were living in Vancouver.
 We had a pretty intense heatwave a few weeks ago, but since then it’s felt more like fall than summer.

 I’m actually not complaining.
-Summer is my least favourite season *gasp*.
+Summer is my least favorite season *gasp*.

 Ryan thinks I’m legitimately crazy, but I find that summer has no redeeming qualities.
 If I lived somewhere where I had easy access to a pool or some crystal clear ocean water, then I’d be ALL over the hot weather.